Building the Big Jungle Gym Ceiling

 In my experience -- iguanas like routine.

-Having the lights go on and off at regular times is something that they will come to count on -
+Having the lights go on and off at regular times is something that they will

 whether you're there or not!